 Occupation injury and work-related illness claims may be sought by an employee for injuries or industrial disease sustained during the course of their job.
 These types of work injuries can be sustained in numerous ways.Tell Us About Your Case

-Occupational injuries* or Work-Related Illness sustained during the course of a person’s job can manifest in a number of different ways.
+Occupational injuries or Work-Related Illness sustained during the course of a person’s job can manifest in a number of different ways.
 They can be heavily dependent on the job that the person carries out.
-This is generally caused by an unsafe working environment and practises or overexposure to harmful materials and chemicals in the workplace.
+This is generally caused by an unsafe working environment and practices or overexposure to harmful materials and chemicals in the workplace.

-This type of claims arise due to a failure of an employer to implement and sustain a safe working environment, provide the adequate protection needed for an employee to do their job safely or failure to adhere to health and safety regulations, an employee may be entitled to pursue a claim.
+These types of claims arise due to a failure of an employer to implement and sustain a safe working environment, provide the adequate protection needed for an employee to do their job safely or failure to adhere to health and safety regulations, an employee may be entitled to pursue a claim.

-A work-related illness* or an occupational injury* cover a wide range of illnesses as they can vary for each industry based on the work that is being carried out.
+A work-related illness or an occupational injury covers a wide range of illnesses as they can vary for each industry based on the work that is being carried out.
 Most of them fall into these categories:

 These kinds of injuries affect different parts of the body used for body movement, examples of which being, muscles, ligaments, tendons and the skeleton.
 The risk of MSD is higher in sectors such as construction, agriculture and health services.
-It has been reported as lowest in educational and other services.
+It has been reported as the lowest in educational and other services.